 The other day I was surfing the Society of Architectural Historians Digital Resources webpage scoping out all the neat links.
-As I checked out the pages I keep my eagle eye out for Mississippi connections.
+When checking out the pages I always keep my eagle eye out for Mississippi connections.
 So I was very excited… Read More ›

 Today’s post is a reprint from Mrs. N.D.
 Deupree’s “Some Historic Homes of Mississippi,” from Publications of the Mississippi Historical Society, Vol. VI (1902).
 This post is particularly timely, since we are now in the midst of the 150th anniversary… Read More ›